 4. Lemon balm

-Besides having a similar smell, lemon balm is totally unrelated to the actual lemon.
+Besides having a similar smell, lemon balm is totally unrelated to the lemon fruit.
 This member of the mint family has been known for centuries to help with a number of maladies.
 Some studies indicate that lemon balm may reduce anxiety symptoms of nervousness and excitability when eaten with food.
 It’s typically considered safe for short-term use.

 A group of small clinical trials suggests that passionflower might be helpful in reducing symptoms of anxiety.
 In most products, however, it is typically combined with other flowers or other herbs, so its unique efficacy is often hard to determine.
 Nevertheless, it is typically considered safe when taken at recommended doses.